alexostn/libft_decoded/README.md

 # libft_decoded
 Visual Metaphors for Code, Part 1: Libft.
 An artistic exploration of C programming fundamentals.

+This project is the first part of my "Visual Metaphors for Code" series.
+It centers on Libft, the foundational École 42 project that challenges students to recreate standard C library functions from scratch.
 This project isn't just an implementation of a standard library—it's a visual investigation into its core concepts.
 My objective is to push beyond writing code to translate abstract logic into a universal visual language.
 Here, I deconstruct basic ideas like strings, memory, and linked lists to find and reveal their inner structure and hidden elegance.

+## Gallery of Concepts

+Here are some of the concepts from the `libft` library, deconstructed and reinterpreted as visual ideas.

 Licensing Information